Fitness Bombshell Ana Cheri Flaunts Perfect Booty In Incredibly Tight Shorts

 Flow With It ????
 Living for this turquoise color from the new @cheri_fit Ocean Collection Out NOW!
 Wearing a Medium in the Hermosa Scrunch Shorts and a Medium in the Laguna Sports Bra #CheriGang #CheriFit #Stronger #Ocean #Activewear #beach #shorts #scrunchbutt #laguna #newportbeach #balboabeach #hermosabeach

 Ana just released the Ocean collection — a new line of apparel for women.
-The turquoise set she posted today is one color available and the set also comes in a sapphire blue color as well as black and oyster.
+The turquoise set she posted is just one of the available colors.
+The set also comes in a sapphire blue color as well as black and oyster.

 In a YouTube video, Ana described how much she liked the shorts she was wearing because there were several different ways to wear them.
-Pulling the strings on the sides and scrunching the fabric made the shorts more of a booty short while not scrunching leaves the shorts with a more traditional biker shorts look.
+Pulling the strings on the sides and scrunching the fabric made the shorts more of a booty short, while not scrunching leaves them with a more traditional biker short look.
 She also said she liked the ruched design down the middle of the shorts because it makes a booty look “so good.”

 Cheri Fit is an apparel company that not only caters to women.
 It also caters to men.
-Ana also offers a 12-week H.I.I.T workout plan and an 8-week booty building program for anyone interested in getting in shape.
+Ana also offers a 12-week H.I.I.T workout plan and an eight-week booty building program for anyone interested in getting in shape.

-The model also likes to share workout tips on her Instagram stories.
+The model also likes to share workout tips on her Instagram Stories.
 Fitness is a passion for the Instagram sensation, who has amassed a following of 12.4 million followers on the platform.

 Fans wanting to keep up with Ana can follow her Instagram account.